 Complexity takes time.
 It takes time to evolve in nature, and it takes time to introduce in software.
 Complexity also introduces risk.
-Without further complexity to then mitigate that risk, it increases the likelihood of system failures – therefore, even more time is required.
+This risk can generally be sufficiently mitigated with the inclusion of additional complexity so as to reduce the likelihood of systems failures – but then even more time is required.

 Now from a business perspective, time is money.
 But equally importantly it reduces the rate of feedback for experiments.
 Therefore, increases in time give one fewer opportunities to learn from mistakes and choose new courses of action.